google/yapf/README.rst

       --style STYLE         specify formatting style: either a style name (for example "pep8" or "google"), or the name of a file with style settings.
-The default is pep8 unless a .style.yapf file located in one of the parent directories of the source file (or current directory for stdin)
+The default is pep8 unless a .style.yapf or setup.cfg file located in one of the parent directories of the source file (or current directory for stdin)
       --style-help          show style settings and exit
       --no-local-style      don't search for local style definition (.style.yapf) --verify              try to verify reformatted code for syntax errors